apache/trafficcontrol/infrastructure/ansible/roles/ats/README.md

 ATS
 =========

 Apache Traffic Control traditionally leverages the Apache Traffic Server caching proxy.
-ATC uses its own configuration management tool to assist with the management of ATS named ORT.
-This role deploys ORT to facilitate deployment and configuration of ATS according to the dataset modeled inside ATC.
+ATC uses its own configuration management tool to assist with the management of ATS named t3c.
+This role deploys t3c to facilitate deployment and configuration of ATS according to the dataset modeled inside ATC.

 Requirements
 ------------